open-life-science/open-life-science.github.io/ols-2.md

 If a mentor has to step back from the program for any reason, please communicate with the organisers to identify an alternative for their mentees.

+### Skill-up calls

+In some weeks during which there is not cohort call, we will offer some optional skill-up calls.

+The calls will be hosted online using the Zoom web-conferencing option.
+A link for the calls will be shared for each meeting separately.

+Look up the shared notes for each call linked to the [schedule](#schedule) in this website.
+You will also be updated via email each week by the organisers with additional details to aid your participation.

 ### Coworking calls

 The coworking sessions take place in weeks during which there is not cohort call.